dongido001/linxer/README.md

- # Linxer: Google Chrome extension that saves for you important links.
+ # Linxer: Google Chrome extension that saves important links for you.

   ## How to install